Nurse Staffing under Absenteeism: A Distributionally Robust Optimization Approach: Introduction

 \section{Introduction}

 Nurse staffing plays a key role in hospital management.
 The cost of staffing nurses accounts for over 30\% of the overall hospital annual expenditures (see, e.g.,~\cite{welton2011hospital}).
-Besides, the nurse staffing level make significant impacts on patient safety, quality of care, and the job satisfaction of nurses (see, e.g.,~\cite{tevington2011mandatory}).
+Besides, { the nurse staffing level can have significant impact} on patient safety, quality of care, and the job satisfaction of nurses (see, e.g.,~\cite{tevington2011mandatory}).
 In view of that, a number of governing agencies (e.g., the California Department of Health~\cite{california2004california} and the Victoria Department of Health~\cite{victoria2015victoria}) have set up minimum nurse-to-patient ratios (NPRs) for various types of hospital units to regulate the staffing decision.

-In general, the nurse planning consists of the following four phases: (1) nurse demand forecasting and staffing, (2) nurse shift scheduling, (3) pre-shift staffing and re-scheduling, and (4) nurse-patient assignment (see~\cite{bard2010nurse, hulshof2012taxonomic, kortbeek2015flexible, bam2017planning}).
-In particular, phase (1) takes place weeks or months ahead of a shift and determines the nurse staffing levels based on, e.g., the forecasted patient census and the NPRs; and phase (3) takes place hours before the shift and recruits additional workforce (e.g., temporary or off-duty nurses) if any units are short of nurses.
-In this paper, we focus on these two phases and refer the corresponding decision making process as nurse staffing.
-The outputs of our study (e.g., the nurse staffing levels) can be used in phases (2) and (4) to generate shift schedules and assignments of the nurses.
+In general, { nurse planning consists of} the following four phases: (A) nurse demand forecasting and staffing, (B) nurse shift scheduling, (C) pre-shift staffing and re-scheduling, and (D) nurse-patient assignment (see~\cite{bard2010nurse, hulshof2012taxonomic, kortbeek2015flexible, bam2017planning}).
+In particular, phase (A) takes place weeks or months ahead of a shift and determines the nurse staffing levels based on, e.g., the forecasted patient census and the NPRs; and phase (C) takes place hours before the shift and recruits additional workforce (e.g., temporary or off-duty nurses) if any units are short of nurses.
+In this paper, we focus on these two phases and { refer to the corresponding decision making process as ``nurse staffing,'' i.e., decide the staffing level of nurses for multiple units during a specific shift.} The outputs of our study (e.g., the nurse staffing levels) can be used in phases (B) and (D) to generate shift schedules and assignments of individual nurses.